jonathan-teel/gpt-patois/README.md

 --

+## Project Status: Experimental and Work-In-Progress

+This project is currently in an experimental phase and is very much a work in progress.

+--

 ## Contributing

 Contributions are welcome, please feel free to submit a pull request or create an issue for any bugs or feature requests.